 - The night before, add kidney beans to a large bowl, along with 1 tablespoon of salt.
 Cover with water by at least 2 inches.
 Cover and let sit overnight.

-- Add butter to pan.
-Once melted, add onion.
+- Add the butter to the dutch oven.
+Once melted, add the diced onion.
 Cook approximately 5 minutes, stirring often.
-When the onions begin to stick to the bottom, add ¼ cup chicken stock and scrape the bottom of the pan with a wooden spoon to remove stuck on bits.
-Reduce until the pan is nearly dry.
+When the onions begin to stick to the bottom, add ¼ cup chicken stock and scrape the bottom of the pot with a wooden spoon to remove stuck on bits.
+Reduce the chicken stock until the pot is nearly dry.

-- Once most of the chicken stock has evaporated and the onions are beginning to stick again, add ½ cup stock along with the bell peppers, jalapeno, scallions, celery, spice mix, a pinch of salt, bay leaves, oregano, garlic and tomato paste.
-Stir with a wooden spoon, scraping the bottom of the pan to remove stuck on bits.
+- Once most of the chicken stock has evaporated and the onions are beginning to stick again, add ½ cup stock along with the bell peppers, jalapeno, scallions, celery, spice mix, a pinch of salt, bay leaves, oregano, garlic, and tomato paste.
+Stir with a wooden spoon, scraping the bottom of the pan to remove the stuck on bits.

 - Check to see if your kidney beans are tender.
-If they are soft, either reduce the level of stock by boiling rapidly until it reaches a gravy-like consistency.
+If they're soft, uncover the pot and reduce the level of stock by boiling rapidly until it reaches a gravy-like consistency.
 Once it has reached the proper consistency, taste to check if it is salted properly.
 Add more salt, if necessary.
 Stir and remove from heat.
 It could take up to an additional half-hour to get your kidney beans to the proper tenderness.
 Factors such as the mineral content of your water, the age of the dried beans, and the exact temperature you are cooking at can make the cooking time vary.
 If you need to, keep cooking until they're the texture you like, then being the process of reducing the broth.

-- Fill bowls with your red beans and plenty of gravy, top with a scoop of white rice, and garnish with chopped green onions.
+- Fill bowls with your red beans and plenty of gravy, top with a scoop of white rice, and garnish with chopped green onion tops.